-Loss of access risk
+Loss of Access Risk

 The loss of access to the private keys associated with the Company's digital currencies holdings may be irreversible and could adversely affect an investment.
-Digital currencies controllable only by an individual that possesses both the unique public key and private key or key relating to the "digital wallet" in which the cryptocurrency is held.
+Digital currencies controllable only by an individual that possesses both the unique public key and private key or key relating to the "digital wallet' in which the cryptocurrency is held.
 To the extent a private key is lost, destroyed or otherwise compromised and no backup is accessible, the Company may be unable to access the digital currencies.
-As of September 30, 2022, all bitcoin was held with the Company's third-party custodian.
+At March 31, 2023, 9.80 bitcoin equivalent to \$379,073 are held with the Company's third party custodian.